 Pittsburgh, huh?
 We like it.
 Moving to Pittsburgh could be a good move for you.
 But we also understand that while you're considering moving to Pittsburgh, you also have a lot of questions on your mind.
 If I move there, where should I live?
 What kind of job opportunities are available?
 What is there to do?
 What's the city known for?
 What the heck is a Steeler?
 Just typing all that has us stressed out.

 Maybe you're a little stressed out.
 Maybe you're just excited and ready for a new chapter in your life.
 Whatever your situation, you've come to the right place.
-Here, at Bellhops, we'll introduce you to the Steel City and walk you through everything you need to know before moving there.
+Here, at Bellhops, we'll introduce you to the Steel City and walk you through everything you need to know before moving there (we're movers in Pittsburgh, by the way).

 A city that started primarily with steel (hence the nickname), Pittsburgh now boasts an expanding economy, a hearty food scene, and a rising art community.
 So grab a coffee, sit back, relax, and enjoy.
 Let's get started.